🧭A Guide to Coordinate Systems in Great Britain

 • How these two relate to each other.

-Although this booklet deals with the GPS system (WGS84), the concepts and techniques can also be applied to other GNSS, for example, Russian GLONASS, European Galileo and Chinese BeiDou Navigation Satellite System (BDS).
+Although this guide deals with the GPS system (WGS84), the concepts and techniques can also be applied to other GNSS, for example, Russian GLONASS, European Galileo and Chinese BeiDou Navigation Satellite System (BDS).

 • How do geodesists define coordinate systems that are valid over large areas?
 What is difficult about this task, anyway?
 Why can’t we all just use one simple coordinate system for all positioning tasks?